matter-labs/zksync/core/tests/loadnext/README.md

 - sends incorrect transactions as well as correct ones and compares the outcome to the expected one.
 - has an easy-to-extend command system that allows adding new types of actions to the flow.
 - has an easy-to-extend report analysis system.
-- already found a bug in the server code.

 Flaws: